 - Patients' health was monitored in relation to the use of medicines and followed up on appropriately.
-Patients were involved in regular reviews of their medicines. - The practice used a computer software package weekly to review prescribing and provide an additional safety net for patients taking high-risk medicines. - Arrangements for dispensing medicines at the practice kept patients safe.
+Patients were involved in regular reviews of their medicines. - The practice reviewed prescribing and provided an additional safety net for patients taking high-risk medicines. - The practice had input from a pharmacist provided by the CCG who reviewed all hospital discharges against the practice records to check and action any required changes to medication. - Arrangements for dispensing medicines at the practice kept patients safe.